upc-ghs/modpath-rw/README.md

 ## Input files
 Details about the configuration of input files are provided in the program [Documentation of Input-Output](doc/modpath-rw_IO_v100_.pdf).
-It is recommended to follow closely the documentation for input/output of [MODPATH-v7](doc/MODPATH_7_io.pdf).
+It is recommended to follow this document closely with the documentation for input/output of [MODPATH-v7](doc/MODPATH_7_io.pdf).

 Users familiarized with the `python` interface [FloPy](https://github.com/modflowpy/flopy) are encouraged to write input files for MODPATH-RW with the extension [flopyrw](https://github.com/upc-ghs/flopyrw).
-The latter provide classes based on the interface for [mp7](https://github.com/modflowpy/flopy/tree/develop/flopy/modpath), adapted to MODPATH-RW requirements.
-This interface is consistent with the program documentation and example configuration routines can be found on the project page.
+The latter provide classes based on the interface for [mp7](https://github.com/modflowpy/flopy/tree/develop/flopy/modpath), which have been adapted to the specific requirements of MODPATH-RW, and implements classes for the new model packages.
+The extension is consistent with the program documentation and example configuration routines can be found on the project page.

 ## Command line interface
-A command line interface provides some simple instructions and shortcuts for running the program.
+A command line interface provides some simple instructions and shortcuts for managing program execution.
 Asking for help (``mpathrw -h``) displays the following message

 ```
 MODPATH-RW version *.*.*